To prevent my cancer from returning, I was advised to eat more beans. No one ever mentioned booze.

 MJ: You have this whole part of your story where you talk about when you were diagnosed, you were sent to go meet with a nutritionist who was going to give you this anti-cancer diet.

-SM: That was one of the more depressing moments of my cancer treatment when I learned all the things that I was supposed to do to keep it from coming back.
+SM: That was one of the more depressing moments of my cancer treatment, when I learned all the things that I was supposed to do to keep it from coming back.
 This very nice nutritionist gave me a list of things that I should do and not do; I needed a spreadsheet to really keep track of it all.
 I was supposed to eat cruciferous vegetables four to five times a week.
 I was supposed to have tofu or some sort of natural soy three times a week.
 She wanted me to eat 30 grams of fiber a day, which is almost impossible to do even if you’re eating a lot of lettuce because it’s a really high number, so she said, “Beans, you have to eat all these beans in order to hit that target.”

 After an hour of this conversation about all the ways I should modify my diet to fight cancer, not once did she ever bring up alcohol.
 I talked to an oncology researcher who said, “That’s really funny because there’s a lot more data about why you shouldn’t drink alcohol than there is about eating tofu or broccoli as part of your anti-cancer diet.”